senthil338/Software-Engineer-Interview/README.md

 3. Data Structure allows efficient data search and retrieval.
 4. Specific Data structures are decided to work for specific problems.
  </p>

-    - Data structure: Method to store information
-    - Algorithm: Method for solving a problem.

   - <b>Time complexity</b> of an algorithm quantifies the amount of time taken by an algorithm to run as a function of the length of the input.